 We’ll give you one guess at how this species got its common name.
 Cotylorhiza tuberculata is better known as the fried egg jellyfish or the Mediterranean jellyfish.
-The bell of the jellyfish is surrounded by a lighter ring, which forms something of a moat, and combined the bell looks very much like a favorite breakfast food.
+The bell of the jellyfish is surrounded by a lighter ring, and seen from a certain angle they look very much like a favorite breakfast food.

 The species feeds on zooplankton, rather than fish.
-Something that smaller fish appreciate.
 As you can see from the above photo, juvenile fish can hide inside the fried egg jellyfish’s tentacles for protection.
-Sometimes small species of crabs will hitch a ride on the bell.
+Sometimes small species of crabs will hitch a ride on the bell, too.

 When an Atolla jellyfish is attacked, it will create a series of flashes that spin like the lights of a police siren, as shown in the video above.
-This draws in more predators that will hopefully be interested in the original attacker more than the jellyfish, giving the jellyfish opportunity to escape.
+This draws in more predators, who hopefully will be interested more in the original attacker than the jellyfish, giving the jellyfish an opportunity to escape.

 This strategy has given the species the nickname the “alarm jellyfish.”